Artifactory version 6.x to 7.x upgrade with Helm

 • MariaDB

-Artifactory HA requires an external database, which is fundamental to management of binaries and is also used to store cluster wide configuration files.
+Artifactory HA requires an external database, which is fundamental for the management of binaries and is also used to store cluster wide configuration files.

 Since Artifactory HA contains multiple Artifactory cluster nodes, your database must be powerful enough to service all the nodes in the system.
 Moreover, your database must be able to support the maximum number of connections possible from all the Artifactory cluster nodes in your system.